jldodds/ncc-smt-cryptol/post.md

 If you compare the handwritten to the Cryptol, you'll notice that Cryptol uses a lot more definitions.
 This is becasue Cryptol agressively breaks down expressions and shares them where possible.
 For many applications this can make representations far more efficient!

-In general, I tend to reach for Cryptol when I need to use a solver, it can usually represent pretty much anything I'd want.
-Let's move forward in the article and see if that holds up!

-The article gives context for what's going on, I'm just going to reproduce the SMT work.
-I recommend giving it a read if you want to learn about how NCC analyzed a QUIC standard!
+## Checking the QUIC DecodePacketNumber Function

+In this section, we're going to implement the DecodePacketNumber function.
+Then we'll constrain the inputs and outputs as required by the specification, and see if the algoritm suggested by the specification meets those constraints.

+I'm going to skip all of the context around what the function does, [the NCC article](https://research.nccgroup.com/2021/01/29/software-verification-and-analysis-using-z3/) does a great job of explaining that part.
+I'm just going to reproduce the SMT work.

 Here's the code snippet that was analyzed.
 I'll port this to Cryptol.
-I think it'll be easier to use this version than the SMTLib version, because I haven't used SMTLib very much.
+I think it'll be easier to use this version than the SMTLib version from the article, because I haven't used SMTLib very much.

 ```
 DecodePacketNumber(largest_pn, truncated_pn, pn_nbits):